Jonas1312/cities-with-nice-weather/README.md

-Both dataset seem outdated since Singapore current population is 6M, for both the country and the city.
+Both datasets seem outdated since the current population of Singapore is 6M, for both the country and the city.

-Some data visualization would help to see if some cities/countries/continents are missing:
+Some data visualization would help us see if some cities/countries/continents are missing:

 ```python